boazsegev/facil.io/README.md

 All these libraries are used in a Ruby server I'm re-writing, which has native Websocket support ([Iodine](https://github.com/boazsegev/iodine)) - but since the HTTP protocol layer doesn't enter "Ruby-land" before the request parsing is complete, I ended up writing a light HTTP parser in C, and attaching it to the `libserver`'s protocol specs.

+I should note the server I'm writing is mostly for x86 architectures and it uses unaligned memory access to 64bit memory "words".
+If you're going to use the HTTP parser on a machine that requires aligned memory access, some code would need to be reviewed.

 The code is just a few helper settings and mega-functions (I know, refactoring will make it easier to maintain).
 The HTTP parser destructively edits the received headers and forwards a `http_request_s *` object to the `on_request` callback.
 This minimizes data copying and speeds up the process.

 The HTTP protocol provides a built-in static file service and allows us to limit incoming request data sizes in order to protect server resources.
 The header size limit adjustable, but will be hardcoded during compilation (it's set to 8KB, which is also the limit on some proxies and intermediaries), securing the server from bloated header data DoS attacks.
 The incoming data size limit is dynamic.